Young people want RSE but they aren’t always getting it. Our research shows that one in seven did not receive any RSE in school at all.

 RSE in England

-The government has committed to replacing existing RSE guidance from 2000 that is still used in schools.
+The Government has committed to replacing existing RSE guidance from 2000 that is still used in schools.
 Ministers in the Department for Education have also stated that young people will be involved in helping to shape the new guidance and what RSE lessons will cover.
-The government has now produced draft guidance for RSE which is subject to a 12-week consultation, finishing on Thursday 11 October 2018.
+The Government produced draft guidance for RSE which was subject to consultation.
+We trained young peer researchers to lead on our engagement with young people to help shape our consultation response.

 - Lessons are LGBT-inclusive.